Skip to main content

 The bottom line

 Mounjaro is an FDA-approved treatment for Type 2 diabetes.
-Some people report headaches as a side effect of Mounjaro.
-While Mounjaro doesn’t seem to cause headaches directly, the medication can lower your blood sugar or lead to dehydration — both of which can trigger headaches.
+Some people report having headaches while taking Mounjaro.
+Though Mounjaro doesn’t seem to cause headaches directly, the medication can lower your blood sugar or lead to dehydration — and both low blood sugar and dehydration can trigger headaches.
 You can reduce your risk of getting a headache while taking Mounjaro by monitoring your blood sugar, drinking plenty of fluids, and avoiding alcohol.
-Talk to a healthcare professional if you have side effects while taking Mounjaro.

 why trust our exports reliability shield